gpherguson/craigs_list/README.md

 craigs_list
 ===========

-Some code to search Craigs List for guitars and musicians.
+Some code to search Craigs List for guitars and musicians and turn the results into RSS feeds.